Summary of our Family Handbook

 The BPay no.126268C and is our preferred method of payment.
 Please make cheques payable to Emmerick Street Community Preschool and place them in the safe in the locker room.

-We ask that you notify the preschool at 9am if your child will be away for any reason.
+We ask that you notify the preschool prior to 9 am if your child will be away for any reason.
+Please e-mail or phone the preschool to let the team know your child will not be attending.
 There is no reduction of fees if your child is absent for any reason, including sickness.

 Termination of Enrolment